Sheet Metal Duct Fabrication: Process, Materials & Standards

 • Welding: Creates strong, permanent joints.
 Different welding methods are used depending on the material.

-• Riveting: A cost-effective method for joining thinner gauge metals.
+• Riveting: A cost-effective method for joining thinner-gauge metals.

 • Mechanical Fasteners: Screws and bolts offer flexibility and ease of disassembly.